Cordarrelle Patterson Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 - Note: Patterson's stats vs. Bills date back to 2016.

-- In terms of defending against the run, the Bills are 17th in the NFL, conceding 114.8 yards per game.
+- Allowing 114.8 rushing yards per game, the Bills have the 17th-ranked run defense in the league.

-- This year the Bills are ranked 28th in the league in rushing touchdowns conceded (18).
+- This season the Bills have given up 18 rushing TDs.
+They are ranked 28th in the league in that category.

 Recent Performances